 You can typically withdraw money as soon as 7 days after funding although rules may vary at different banks.

 You can take out as little or as much as you want from a savings account.
-Withdrawals are limited to six per month, depending on the type of withdrawal you make.
+Withdrawals may be limited to 6 per month, depending on your bank and the type of withdrawal you make.

 Minimum Deposit